themeplugs/cuteanimalplanet/README.md

-# Gatsby Starter - WordPress Twenty Twenty
+# Gatsby Starter - WordPress cuteanimalplanet

-A port of the WordPress Twenty Twenty theme to Gatsby.
+A port of the WordPress cuteanimalplanet theme to Gatsby.

 ---